common-workflow-language/user_guide/src/faq.md

 ## Referencing a local script

-We are going to describe two methods of doing this:
+There are two ways to reference a local script:

-The first method involves [adding the folder containing your scripts to the `PATH` environment variable](https://stackoverflow.com/q/8779951/20123733).
+The first method involves adding the folder containing your scripts to the `PATH` environment variable.
 This allows you to run the shell script without using `sh` or `bash` commands.

 Start with adding a _shebang_ at the top of your file: